rust-lang/rust-wiki-backup/Bikeshed-Numeric-Traits.md

 }
 ~~~

+### Associated Constants ###

 This is not ideal however, as these 'constants' would not be able to be used in compile time expressions (for example when defining new constants).
-There has been talk of adding '[Associated Items](http://smallcultfollowing.com/babysteps/blog/2013/04/03/associated-items-continued/)' to traits in the future.
-This would allow the definition of true constants:
+There has been talk of adding [Associated Items](http://smallcultfollowing.com/babysteps/blog/2013/04/03/associated-items-continued/) in the future.
+This would allow the definition of true compile-time constants:

 ~~~rust
 pub trait Float {